Infiltration (gamer): Personal life

 In mid-2014, Lee had to sell the one-of-a-kind Scion FR-S Coupe he won because of high maintenance issues.
 This was also the same car Lee actually had to earn his drivers license for, just so he could drive it.

 On October 22, 2017, Lee got into an argument with his then-wife.
 The police responded to a call and documented evidence of broken household objects.
-They left after ordering Lee to refrain from further violence.
-After they left, Lee purportedly resumed his assault on his wife, who had begun recording the altercation, which was later submitted as evidence, and was thrown out during court proceedings.
-At this point, neighbors called the police again and Lee was arrested and charged with domestic violence.
+Lee was arrested and charged with domestic violence.
 Paramedics took her to a hospital and documented a wrist injury and bruises.
 A South Korean court ruled against Lee on November 30, 2017.
 Lee and his wife divorced in December 2017.
 Panda Global, Lee's sponsoring team, learned about the assault in September 2018 and withdrew Lee from all upcoming tournaments at the time.
 He was fired from the team on November 22, 2018, after Panda Global obtained his court records.